Junior Drama 2016 26th Feb 2018 - 15 images

 Social Studies - 20%

-The elective areas are extensions of the core areas and provide students with the opportunity to study certain topics in more depth.
+The elective areas are extensions of the core areas and provide pupils with the opportunity to study certain topics in more depth.

-Students complete a practical Food Studies Journal following research of briefs issued annually by the Department of Education and Skills each year which is worth 20% of their grade.
+Pupils complete a practical Food Studies Journal following research of briefs issued annually by the Department of Education each year which is worth 20% of their grade.
 There will also be a written examination.

 There are a large number of career opportunities relating to the study of Home Economics including: B.Ed Home Economics (Teaching), Interior Design, Social Care, Tourism and Catering, Childcare, Fashion Design, Food Product Development, Nutritionist, Dietician, Chef, Baker, Food Stylist, Interior Design, and Environmental Health Officer.
 Click here to visit Senior Cycle curriculum.